mantisbt-plugins/Reminder/doc/README.txt

 - Select manage
 - Select manage Plugins
 - Select Install behind Reminder 1.10
-- Once installed, double click on the plugin for further configuration.
+- Once installed, click on the plugin-name for further configuration.

 For version 1.2.1 make sure to have this statement in confg_inc.php:
 $g_path          = 'http://path to your mantis installation/';